lowrycito/handbook/pages/study-manual-general-handbook.md

       * 26.2.
 Safeguarding Temple Recommends

         * 26.2.1.
 Priesthood Leaders Safeguarding Temple RecommendsEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.2.2.
-Disposal of Expired Temple RecommendsEntering the temple is a sacred privilege.
+Lost or Stolen RecommendsEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.2.3.
-Lost or Stolen RecommendsEntering the temple is a sacred privilege.
-Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
-        * 26.2.4.
 Recommend Holders Who Are Not Living the Standards of WorthinessEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
       * 26.3.
 General Guidelines for Issuing Temple Recommends

         * 26.3.
 General Guidelines for Issuing Temple RecommendsEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.3.1.
 Temple Recommend Interviews for Members in Wards and BranchesEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
         * 26.3.2.
 Temple Recommend Interviews for Members in Isolated AreasEntering the temple is a sacred privilege.
+Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
+        * 26.3.3.
+Conducting a Temple Recommend InterviewEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.
       * 26.4.
 Issuing Temple Recommends to Unendowed Members

         * 26.4.1.
 General GuidelinesEntering the temple is a sacred privilege.
 Ward and stake leaders encourage all members to be worthy of and to have a current temple recommend even if they do not live near a temple.